 As soon as you are hurt on the job, report your injury to your employer.
 The law gives you thirty days to report, and the sooner you do it, the better.

 A lot of very serious injuries start as nothing more than what feels like a pulled or strained muscle – the sort of thing that you think will just go away.
 Don’t ignore this small pain.
 Report it, in case it grows into something bigger, or is symptomatic of a much larger problem that has yet to fully show itself.

-Step 2: File A Claim for Benefits
+Step 2: File A Claim Form

 The form says that Part B is optional, but it’s the part you need to fill out to receive an award for any lost wages.
 If you only fill out Part A, you risk only getting an award for medical treatment for the body parts you listed on the form but not any lost wages.